Climate Justice… Or Not?

 And military emissions of greenhouse gases (6% of

-the total) are not mandatory in climate agreements.
+) are not mandatory in climate agreements.

 $1,981 billion for military